-Types of Managed Services
+11 Types of Managed Services: Discussing Your Options

 Because of how broad and challenging IT problems are, it’s not uncommon for a company to utilize an MSP in some manner.
-But, like many things regarding information technology, it’s a vast area with different forms of managed services.
-Knowing what it is and what to use is a hurdle in itself.
+But, like many things dealing with technology, MSPs cover a broad umbrella of many different types of managed services.
+Knowing what the service options are and which ones you need can be a hurdle in itself.

-Different Types of Managed Services
+Different Types of Managed IT Services

 Managed Networks and Infrastructure

 With this type of service, an MSP generally takes on the entirety of network tasks.
 This includes establishing LAN, WAPs, and various connections for your business.
 They also manage backup and storage options.

 This is a catch-all service for remote security infrastructure.
 It covers everything from BDR solutions to anti-malware options, keeping them updated in real-time.

 This option is common among managed services providers.
 It typically covers all services related to IT help — from troubleshooting to dealing with advanced issues.

 With this type of managed service, a managed it services provider will remotely assist with data and file infrastructure.
 It’s often best for organizations with complex file management needs.